 The hotel also features two restaurants and a living history museum.

 Elephant Head Lodge, 12 miles from Yellowstone's East Entrance

 The Elephant Head Lodge is listed on the National Register of Historic Places.
-Now owned and operated by Wyoming natives with fourth generation ranch family background.
+It's owned and operated by Wyoming natives with a fourth-generation ranch family background.